COVESA/dlt-daemon/doc/dlt_offline_logstorage.md

 The Parameter "SyncBehavior","EcuID" and "SpecificSize" are optional - all others are mandatory.

-An configuration file might look like:
+A typical configuration file may look like:

 ```
 [FILTER1]